karboosx/procer/docs/security.md

 - Always allow only trusted function providers.
 - Set `setMaxCycles()` to a reasonable value to prevent infinite loops.
 - Procer cannot access PHP globals, files, or `eval` — but the functions you expose can.
 Keep custom function providers side-effect-free where possible.

+## Serialized process snapshots

+Serialized `Process` data is executable VM state.
+Treat it like a session token:

+- Store it server-side when possible, or sign/encrypt it before returning it to a client.
+- Do not resume snapshots that a user can tamper with directly.
+A modified snapshot may skip waits, change variables, or point execution at different bytecode.
+- Deserialization validates the snapshot shape and rejects unknown opcodes, but it is not an authorization boundary.

+## Objects exposed to scripts

+Only pass objects that are safe for scripts to inspect.
+The `of` accessor can read public properties and call public zero-required-argument methods/getters.
+Do not expose objects with side-effecting public methods unless that behavior is intentional.